tilt-dev/tilt.build/docs/example_nodejs.md

   <figcaption>The result of a live_update.
 (Click the screenshot to see an interactive view.)</figcaption>
 </figure>

-Tilt was able to update the container in less than two seconds!
-(And a chunk of that time was overhead from nodemon, not from Tilt.)
+Tilt and nodemon together updated the container in less than two seconds!

 ## Our Recommendation